-Free Ranging Chickens are happy healthy chickens!
+Free-ranging chickens are happy healthy chickens!

-Here are some tips and chicken run ideas for free range chickens
+Here are some tips and chicken run ideas for free-range chickens

-Benefits to Free Range Chickens
+Free Range Chickens Benefits

 So long as your vegetables and fruits are protected (see tips below) you can free range chickens in your backyard.
 There are numerous benefits to allowing them to roam such as: